davidly/dos_compilers/README.md

   * ttt: proves you can't win at tic-tac-toe if the opponent is competent
   * tm: test malloc.
 This calls malloc/calloc/free in the C runtime to measure performance.
 It's C only and many compilers can't run it.

-To run the compilers on Windows, use the m.bat script in each folder, e.g.:
+To run the compilers on Windows, use the m.bat script in each folder.
+Sometimes m.bat is in a subfolder named "bin" or "code".
+For example:
   * m sieve
   * m e
   * m ttt